jessekhaira/Pokemon-Superhero-MachineLearning-App/readme.md

 # Pokemon & Superhero Machine Learning
-## URL
+## Description
+This is a dynamic website I created deploying multiple deep learning models I trained related to my 4 favourite superheros and the popular media franchise Pokémon.
 The project is deployed on the free-tier of Heroku and can be played around with at the following URL: https://pokemon-superhero-ai.herokuapp.com/.
 As the website is deployed freely, expect the site to run slowly.

-## Description
-This is a dynamic website I created deploying multiple deep learning models I trained related to my 4 favourite superheros and the popular media franchise Pokémon.

-Specifically, I wanted to determine if an algorithm could recognize my four favourite superheros given arbitrary images of them.
+I wanted to determine if an algorithm could recognize my four favourite superheros given arbitrary images of them.
 I also wanted to determine if an algorithm could generate viable pokémon names.
-To achieve these two goals, I scraped the web to create relevant datasets, and trained deep learning algorithms on the scraped data.
-Upon validation, the algorithms were found to produce excellent results for both of the two use cases.
+To achieve these two goals, I scraped the web to create relevant datasets, and then trained deep learning algorithms on the scraped data.
+Upon validation, the algorithms were found to produce excellent results.
 For details about the data scraping and deep learning models used, click [here](#ml_models).

 I also worked with an external API to obtain inspirational quotes and templated the quotes on the website.